 The graphic on this page shows a summary of the attack groups that inspired the targeted attacks used in this test.
-If a service was able to detect and protect against these then there's a good chance they are on track to blocking similar attacks in the real world.
+If a service was able to detect these then there's a good chance they are on track to detect similar attacks in the real world.
 If they fail, then you might take their bold marketing claims about defeating hackers with a pinch of salt.